leolanese/React-layout-boilerplate/README.md

+# ReactJS layout boilerplate

+ReactJS boilerplate using HoC.
+Adminstrating state from head smart-component to dummy-component using props

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).